List of Is It Wrong to Try to Pick Up Girls in a Dungeon? On the Side: Sword Oratoria chapters

 The manga series Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria is written by Fujino Ōmori and illustrated by Takashi Yagi.
 The manga is an adaptation of Fujino Ōmori's Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria light novel series published by Square Enix.
 The series started serialization in Square Enix's seinen manga magazine Young Gangan from May 22, 2014.
-It has since been collected in thirty-two tankōbon volumes.
+It has since been collected in thirty-four tankōbon volumes.
 Yen Press has licensed the series in North America and released the first volume in October 2017.

 Volume list (Note: All english chapter titles are taken from the Yen Press translations.)

 Chapters not yet in tankōbon format

 These chapters have yet to be published in a tankōbon volume.